penrose/penrose/packages/docs-site/blog/tailoring-graph-domain.md

 predicate Arc(Vertex a, Vertex b)
 ```

 Given a `Vertex` type and an `Arc` predicate, we can now create vertices and draw arcs between them in the Substance language.
-Let's write a Substance program in this domain; one, for example, depicting an intricate Hamiltonian graph.
+Let's write a Substance program in this domain; one, for example, depicting an intricate Hamiltonian graph (which is a graph that contains a cycle that hits each vertex exactly once before returning to the start node).
 The Substance code could be written as follows:

 ```substance
 Vertex a, b, c, d, e, f, g